semanticarts/gist/docs/model_documentation/AddressGuidance.md

 - gist:Address
   - gist:ElectronicAddress
   - gist:PhysicalAddress .
-And we removed `gist:hasCommunicationAddress` and we added a new object property, `gist:refersTo`.
+We removed `gist:hasCommunicationAddress` and added a new object property, `gist:refersTo`.

 The formal restriction definition for `gist:PhysicalAddress` is:
 - "gist:Address and (gist:refersTo some gist:Place)".